 The company's forecasts and projections, taking account of planned costs & projected revenues, show that the company should be able to operate within its existing financial model.
-The directors recognise that, there remains uncertainty around how the COVID-19 Pandemic will evolve in the future and thus, some uncertainty about the future income stream of the company.
+The directors recognise that, there remains uncertainty in the economy with the Russia Ukraine war and thus, some uncertainty about the future income stream of the company.
 Having considered the post year bank statements and cash flow forecasts, together with company current and anticipated levels of cash, the directors are satisfied that the company has sufficient resources to continue in operation for the forseeable future.
-Given the scale of the Pandemic, they will continue to closely monitor the financial position of the company.